National Harbor–Alexandria Line: History

-National Harbor opened on April 1, 2008 with the opening of the Gaylord National Resort & Convention Center and has since got more attractions like Tanger Outlets and the Capital Wheel.
-With the opening of the new Woodrow Wilson Bridge, it could handle capacity for any future Washington Metro line that'll connect to National Harbor.
+National Harbor opened on April 1, 2008, with the opening of the Gaylord National Resort & Convention Center and has since got more attractions like Tanger Outlets and the Capital Wheel.
+With the opening of the new Woodrow Wilson Bridge, it could handle capacity for any future Washington Metro line that would connect to National Harbor.
 However, there were no plans to build any lines over the bridge.
 Instead, the state of Maryland pays $312,000 annually for the NH1 to National Harbor from the Southern Avenue station on the Green Line.
 The NH1 would begin service on March 23, 2008.

 In June 2008, Gaylord National Resort and Convention Center asked Maryland to fund additional transit service since employees found it difficult to reach National Harbor.
 In 2011, Metro began considering the possibility of building a rail extension to National Harbor via the Green Line as part of its long-term plan.
 In 2013, it was also proposal for the NH1 to serve King Street station and alternative service would be provided by TheBus 35 with the NH1 serving Southern Ave during late nights.
 However the proposal didn't go through and plans for a Metrobus service along the Woodrow Wilson Bridge was shelved.

 On June 8, 2016, the Metro Board announced a proposal to create a new Route NH2 that would operate between Huntington station and National Harbor via the Woodrow Wilson Bridge, which would make it the first Metrobus route to operate between Maryland and Virginia since 2004.
 It would serve King Street–Old Town station, Oxon Hill Park & Ride, and MGM National Harbor.
 The route would operate between 6:00 AM and 1:00 AM and operate every 30 minutes daily.
 The route would operate between October 2016 and June 2017 as a nine-month pilot, allowing Metro to evaluate ridership demand, conduct customer surveys, and complete an FTA-required Title VI equity analysis.
 If the route were to be successful, WMATA would implement the NH2 as a permanent route during WMATA's FY2018 budget year beginning on July 1, 2017.

-The pilot is expected to cost around $2.175 million, covered by a mixture of bus fares, Prince George’s County, Maryland’s Department of Transportation, the City of Alexandria, Fairfax County, and $500,000 from National Harbor’s developer the Peterson Group.
+The pilot is expected to cost around $2.175 million, covered by a mixture of bus fares, Prince George's County, Maryland's Department of Transportation, the City of Alexandria, Fairfax County, and $500,000 from National Harbor's developer the Peterson Group.
 If the route were to become permanent, a full year of service would cost close to $2.9 million.